snackon/Witchmacs/README.md

 # Introduction
 Configuration files for emacs to add a cute Marisa image and a few custom snippets

+# Why would I use this?
+>*What's the difference between a villain and a super villain?
+Presentation!*

+Currently, the appeal of Witchmacs is seeing a cute Marisa picture everytime you start up Emacs.
+Also, it is a very basic config which means you can easily add, edit or remove things as you like.
+You can use this as a building block when making your OWN Emacs config!

 # Quick install
 `git clone https://github.com/snackon/Witchmacs ~/.emacs.d`